kmdupr33/authorx/docs/index.md

 <# Wrap me in a heading!
 ```

-Whether your function operates on text surrounded by brackets only operates on single line text, the "<", "{", "}", and "\" characters must be escaped with a "\".
+Whether your function operates on text surrounded by brackets only operates on single line text, the "<", "{", "}", and "\\" characters must be escaped with a "\\".

 To facilitate the inclusion of code in authorx docs without needing to escape characters, you can also wrap text in colon brackets "{:" ":}".
-Inside colon brackets, "<," "{,", and "}" don't need to be escaped with "\".
+Inside colon brackets, "<," "{,", and "}" don't need to be escaped with "\\".

 # Extensions Reference

+authorx has some first-party extensions for common use-cases. the functions exposed by those extensions are documented below.

 ## x-faux-markdown

+TODO

 ## x-info-panel

+TODO

 ## x-mermaid-js

+TODO

 # Project Status & Roadmap